 - Sprinkle over the goji berries and chia sees (and any extra festive sprinkles you might fancy!) and put the tray in the fridge for 10 minutes until set

 - To make the shards, just cut or break into pieces and place round the edge of your tart

-- For optional decoration 3 put the walnuts, maple syrup and camelina seeds into a small frying pan and cook over a medium heat until caramelised, tossing everything very frequently.
+- For optional decoration 3 put the walnuts and maple syrup into a small frying pan and cook over a medium heat until caramelised, tossing everything very frequently.
 Restrain yourself from eating all of these before they get to the tart and allow to cool before nestling in between the white chocolate shards

 - And finally *phew* simply adorn your festive tart with some gorgeously red raspberries!